saturn-lab/audioNet/readme.md

 client side: `$python ./client.py` (in './augumentation' folder)

-## note
+## Resume a interrupted training process.
-If you want to resume from certain checkpoint, modify the last line of `train.py`, change `-1` to your start point.
+You can resume from certain checkpoint, modify the last line of `train.py`, change `-1` to your start point.

 # Evaluate trained models
-run `webfront.py`, start a web server and input URL:http://127.0.0.1:5000/predict.
-It requires `[ffmpeg](https://ffmpeg.org/)` for format convertion.

-## Get FFMPEG
-* Download ffmpeg from [ffmpeg](http://ffmpeg.zeranoe.com/builds/), you should select `Static` linking and get a zip file.
-* extract the zip file into `ffmpeg` folder, __so that there exists `ffmpeg/bin/ffmeg.exe`__.

 ## Select Checkpoint for Evaluation
 modify `webfront.py`, change `MODEL_ID` to yours.

+##Run `python webfront.py`.
+open a web browser and input URL:http://127.0.0.1:5000/predict.

+##You can record a voice directive and upload it for test immediately.

+*It requires `[ffmpeg](https://ffmpeg.org/)` for audio file format convertion.

+## Select Checkpoint for Evaluation
+modify `webfront.py`, change `MODEL_ID` to yours.

-## How to quickly valid the accuracy of your model?
+# How to deploy your model in Web Server?
 *  Modify webfront.py, change "MODEL_ID=XX".
-*  Run webfront.py!
-It offer a web UI for uploading a audio file and report the predicted result using your model.
+*  start a web server andand input URL: http://127.0.0.1:5000/predict.

 `$ python ./webfront.py`

-*  Open a web browser and input URL: http://127.0.0.1:5000/predict.

-# How to deploy your model?
+# How to deploy your model in mobile?
 *  Convert model file *.h5 to *.pb file
 *  Place your *.pb file where you want to deploy.
 *  See Android mobile example: [androidAudioRecg](http://gitlab.icenter.tsinghua.edu.cn/saturnlab/audioNet)